rin-5/megaman-battle-network-blog/README.md

 - Git installed on your computer
 - The Live Server extension installed.

 If you have that, open a Git Bash terminal and put `git clone https://github.com/rin_5/megaman-battle-network-blog.git` in the terminal.
-After that, you can right-click the index-html and pick Open Live Server and voilà!
+After that, you can right-click the index-html or the game.html and pick Open Live Server and voilà!
 You'll have a window in your default navigator running the webpage.

 ## Authors